qb0C80aE/jobhunting/README.md

 ## Create some files into the repository directory

-* a file used to draw the text, default is grass.txt
+* a file used to draw the text, the default is grass.txt
   * a text contained in this file must be expressed in 50x7 cells, using 0 and 1.
 1 indicated the foreground value, and 0 is the background one.
-* a file used to put commit messages. default is message.txt
+* a file used to put commit messages.
+The default is message.txt
-  * the file must contains at least one message.
+  * the file must contain at least one message.

 See `githib.com/qb0C80aE/jobhunting/grass.txt` and `githib.com/qb0C80aE/jobhunting/message.txt` as samples.